ConorBeh/iocage-plugin-rutorrent/README.md

 2. There is a default password for autodl-irssi communcation, feel free to change this.

 3. You will need to hardcode your IRC username in .irssi/config as the default is "root" and will get you insta banned on most IRC servers.
-You can do this with a text editor of your chosing.
+You can do this with a text editor of your chosing. autodl should use its own but it doesnt for some reason... could be a bug or my stupdity.

 4. rtorrent and autodl are started via screen, a simple crontab @reboot entry does this.